President Foytek called the 2024 Annual Meeting to

 New Business: Election of Directors for three year

-the recommendation of the Board that this slate
+the recommendation of the Board of Directors that this

-Foytek called three times for nominations from the
+slate be elected.
+Foytek called three times for

 Open Forum: